Employment

 Statutory holidays:

-Employees, irrespective of their length of service, are entitled to 13 statutory holidays in each year.
+Employees, irrespective of their length of service, are entitled to 14 statutory holidays in 2024.
 Employees having been employed under a continuous contract for not less than three months immediately preceding a statutory holiday are entitled to pay on statutory holidays.

 Maternity leave: